 Because of your own painful childhood, you know when you see these outward signs to look more deeply, remain curious, and approach your child with compassion.
 Perhaps your greatest gift can be summed up in a word- empathy.
 Because every child struggles with powerful emotions, even those in functional homes with good mothers.
 Your empathy makes you a better mother.

-At the opposite end of narcissistic and other rigid defenses, which is at the hallmark of dysfunction lies empathetic attunement.
-You know maintaining an empathetic connection with your child ( no matter her behavior at the moment) paves the way back to good relationship with you.
+At the opposite end of narcissistic and other rigid defenses, which is the hallmark of dysfunction, lies empathetic attunement.
+You know, maintaining an empathetic connection with your child ( no matter her behavior at the moment) paves the way back to good relationship with you.
 And relationships that are alive, flexible, and loving, keep families functional.

 Connection, not perfection, is the key to good mental health and a happy childhood.
 Even as you discipline your children, you are empathetic to their need for structure, as well as his/her need for an adult to stay in control when doling out the consequences.
 You can measure how your momentary withdrawal of approval lands with your child.
 You are careful to invite her back into your good graces as soon as possible rather than shaming and banishing her.